tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 With specific focus on Hashed Time-Locked Contracts:
 A technique that can allow payments to be secrurely routed across multiple payment channels.
 HTlCs are integral to the design of more advanced payment channels such as those used by the Lightning Network.

 The Lightning Network is a second layer payment protocol that operates on top of a block chain.
 It enables instant transactions between participating nodes.
-It features a peer-to-peer system for making micropayments of digital cryptocurrency through a network of bidirectional payment channels without delegrating custody of funds and minimizing trust of third parties.
+It features a peer-to-peer system for making micropayments of digital cryptocurrency through a network of bidirectional payment channels without delegrating custody of funds and minimizing trust of third parties.[12]

 Normal use of the Lightning Network consists of opening a payment channel by commiting a funding transaction to the relevant block chain, followed by making any number of Lightning transactions that update the tentative distribution of the channel's funds wihtout broadcasting to the block chain, optionallu followed by closing the payment channel by broadcasting the final version of the transaction to distribute the channel's funds.

 #### Who does it?
+Lightning is spreading across the crytocurrency landscape.
+It was orginally designed for Bitcoin, however litecoin, zcash, ethereum and ripple and just a few of the many cryptocurrencies planning to implement or test some form of the network.[13]

 #### Strengths

-- It is one of the leading solutions that has been presented to scale Bitcoin, which does not require a change to the underlying protocol
+- It is one of the leading solutions that has been presented to scale Bitcoin, which does not require a change to the underlying protocol;
+- Transactions are processed instantly, the account balances of the nodes are updated and the money is immediately accesible to the new owner;
+- Transaction fees are a fraction of the transaction cost.[14]

 #### Weaknesses

+- It is not suitable for making bulk payment, asthe intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along;
+- Recipients cannot recieve money unless their node is connected and online at the time of the transaction;
-- The Lightning Network implementation written in C, runs intp segmentation faults frequently
+- The Lightning Network implementation written in C, runs into segmentation faults frequently.[14]

-#### Opportunities
+#### Opportunities for Tari

 ???

-#### Threats
+#### Threats to Tari

 ???